 A few years passed and the boy began to talk of the events of that night.
 He told his father about the magic properties of the shawl: the MacLeods could use it three times when they were in danger and help would come.
 However, should they attempt to use it on a fourth occasion the flag would disappear.
 Being a canny Scot, the chief took his son’s words very seriously and ordered a casket to be prepared to store the fairy flag.

 Hundreds of years later, when the MacDonalds set fire to the church at Trumpan, a small band of MacLeods gathered on the beach.
 They unfurled the fairy flag and, miraculously their number appeared magnified ten times.
 The MacDonalds were routed and the flag returned to its safety in the kist.

 Time passed and a second disaster hit the MacLeods.
 A great plague decimated their cattle.
 On the brink of starvation, they waved the flag once more.
 Again, the fairy host rode down and restored the herd to health.

 There remains a third time for the unfurling of the fairy flag, but in the meantime, it is housed in a room mounted behind glass.
 But sometimes from behind the glass, beautiful ethereal music is heard even though it contains no way of making music.

 Whether or not you encounter an apparition, there is certainly a haunting quality about Skye which is not easily forgotten.
+And there are other spooky sites to be visited en route to ‘The Island of Mist’.
 Have you encountered any ghostly islanders during your visits to Skye?
 If so, please add your experiences to the comments box below.
 If you enjoyed this article, please use the icons below to share the spooky!